 The church supports various focus groups, including weekly Bible study, Contemplative Prayer Group meetings and The Meeting Point.
 In Duns, they involve lay people and are ecumenical and open to all.
 Please click the menu for more details.

-Bible Study Group THIS IS NOW MEETING AT 10.30 EVERY FRIDAY VIA ZOOM DURING THE PANDEMIC
+Bible Study Group THIS IS NOT MEETING DURING THE PANDEMIC.

 For the Bible study log in to https://zoom.us/j/3274618058?status=success

 Bible Study will continue meeting on Fridays at 10.30 via Zoom on the following dates.

 For Study 1 and Study 2 and the associated booklet click here

 We hope to see you there!

 Friday 17th April = Study 3 - Janet Starkey.
 To find the reflection go to https://s3-eu-west-1.amazonaws.com/…/reflections/thought-fo…

 Friday 24th April = Study 4 - Chris Jones